UWCS/rs118/src/raytracer.md

 Where $\theta$ is the angle between the two vectors joined tip-to-tip.
 This means that if the dot product of two vectors is 0, they are perpendicular.
 If the product is positive the two are at angles of less than 90 degrees, and if negative they lie at angles of between 90 and 180 degrees.
 So, if `ray.direction.dot(outward_normal) > 0`, then the ray has hit from the inside and we need to invert our normal and set `front_face` to false.

 Implement this logic in your code, making sure that in the current render `front_face` is always true.
-If there's any bugs in your implementation you might not catch them all now because we have no cases where `front_face` is false yet, so double and triple check your maths.
+If there are any bugs in your implementation you might not catch them all now because we have no cases where `front_face` is false yet, so double and triple check your maths.
 You could shuffle the sphere and camera positions around to put the camera _inside_ the sphere, and see what your results look like.

 ### Task 5.4: Scenes